At Openfield, we’re committed to protecting and respecting your privacy.

 Cookies are small text files that can be used by websites to make a user’s experience more efficient.

-Preference cookies enable our Site to remember information that changes the way the website behaves or looks, like your preferred language or the region that you are in.
+Preference cookies enable our Website to remember information that changes the way the Website behaves or looks, like your preferred language or the region that you are in.

 What do we do with the data we collect?

 Openfield uses the collected data for various purposes:

 - We collect user data via cookies and other means for the purposes of providing and maintaining the Services, enhancing your use of the Website, and monitoring the usage of our Service to detect, prevent and address technical issues

 - We collect user data via cookies and other means for the purpose of analysis so we can improve our Services and our marketing efforts

 - We collect your personal contact information, such as name, email and phone number, via form submissions for the purposes of responding to specific inquiries and communicating with you, only in the ways you have requested

 - We collect information about your company and its needs via form submissions for the purpose of determining whether your company could benefit from our services and analyzing our marketing efforts

 - If you have completed the appropriate forms, and with your consent, we may also use your Personal Data to identify user testing opportunities for you.
 We may contact you to see if you would like to participate in one of the identified opportunities.